netunicorn/netunicorn-connector-template/README.md

 - You should not create `__init__.py` files in `netunicorn` and `netunicorn/contrib` folders, but you can create them in subfolders of `netunicorn/contrib` folder.
 - After installation of your package, your modules will be available as `netunicorn.contrib.connectors.<your_module_name>`.

+## GitHub Actions
+This template repository contains a GitHub Actions workflow that will release your connector to PyPI when it detects that local version in pyproject.toml is higher than the version on PyPI.

+Please, notice that you either need to add your PyPI credentials to the corresponding environment, or use PyPI Trusted Publishing mechanism (see [https://docs.pypi.org/trusted-publishers/](https://docs.pypi.org/trusted-publishers/)).

+Note, that by default push trigger is commented out.
+You need to uncomment it to enable automatic releases.